Merck KGaA raises prospect of return to sales growth next year

 During the pandemic, makers of drugs and vaccines purchased excess amounts of Merck's supplies such as filters and bioreactors, which were repurposed for other products after the pandemic.

-The market for semiconductor materials, for its part, should "recover incrementally in 2024", Merck added.
+The market for semiconductor materials sold by the company's Electronics division, should "recover incrementally in 2024", Merck added.

-"The industry is forecasting a recovery incrementally in 2024.
-We are still following up on when exactly this is going to happen," the CEO said.
+"It appears for Electronics the recovery in 2024 could be more muted," JP Morgan analysts said in a note.

 The company reaffirmed that sales would be broadly flat this year, at between 20.5 billion euros ($21.6 billion) and 21.9 billion euros, compared with 22.2 billion last year.